-For those of you that eat Gluten Free on a regular basis you know it can be dry, crumbly, and loose flavor when it gets cold.
+For those of you that eat Gluten Free on a regular basis, you know it can be dry, crumbly, and lose flavor when it gets cold.
 I am happy to say that this is not the case with this recipe at all.
 It is chewy, moist and delicious!

 Gluten Free Pizza Crust

 - 1 1/4 Cup Gluten Free Biscuick or other gluten free baking mix

 - 1 TBSP Dry Yeast = 1 Packet

 - 1/2 tsp salt

 - 1 tsp Unflavored Gelatin = 1/2 packet